ygor-sena/42event-april-fool-2023/README.md

 This exercise asked the students to write a C program that accepts strings as argument and prints them in a rectangular frame, one string per line.
 If no strings are provided (`argc` is 1), then nothing should be displayed.

 ##### ✅ Exercise 10
 This is the one I had the most fun doing it!
 This exercise gave the student a bunch of encrypted messages, totalizing 7 of them.
-The following encryption were used:
+The following encryptions were used:
 - rot42
 - Base64
 - Atbash